-Every year in my hometown (Lismore) there’s at least one or two occasions when the Wilson’s River floods.
+Every year in my hometown (Lismore) there are at least one or two occasions when the Wilson’s River floods.

-There have been a number of other “big floods” since then, with the most recent occuring in 2017.
+There have been a number of other “big floods” since then, with the most recent occurring in 2017.

 People in Lismore are currently being reminded of the 2017 flood, thanks to an installation work at “The Quad” in the centre of town, called Lismore Flood Stories. https://www.lismorefloodstories.net/